implico/frontend-starter/README.md

 Default file for custom code is `js/app.js`.

 Libs installed with Bower are fetched using [main-bower-files] plugin.
-If you don't want to include a particular package, set this in the `bower.json` (see `overrides` property and [main-bower-files] docs).
+If you don't want to include a particular package, use `overrides` option in the `bower.json` (see also [main-bower-files] docs).

 ### Views, styles, JavaScript: convention
-What is proposed here can be illustrated in these three steps:
+What is proposed here can be illustrated in the following three sections.
+Naturally, you can use your own convention.

 #### 1. Views
 Add an individual body id for each page type, e.g. index, contact, news... prepended with "page" keyword: